Accident Guide in Maine

 Failing to contact police or giving false information to police is a crime.
 You can lose your license and your vehicle's registration can be suspended or revoked.

 The investigating officer will send the crash report to the Maine State Police for data gathering and analysis.
 Any accident you are in also goes on your record, no matter who is at fault.
-Contact the state police Traffic Division Office at (207) 624-8939 if you have questions.

-Police also can provide you with a Driver Report Form, which contains information on the drivers, vehicles, crash location, and investigating agency.
+Police can provide you with a Driver Report Form, which contains information on the drivers, vehicles, crash location, and investigating agency.
 The form is useful if you are involved in a collision that does not require a crash report.